Melrose has some of the oldest stories in the district

 The passing of time has brought changes to Melrose as it has to most small country towns.
 The Great Depression of the 1930’s brought about the closing of local industry and large scale farming has brought changes to the population, which in turn has changed the face of this small township.

-But the rich and colourful history of “this oldest town in the north” will always be with us.
+But the rich and colourful history of “the oldest town in the north” will always be with us.

 Visit the accredited Melrose Heritage Museum in Stuart Street Melrose, a fascinating visit into the past.
 Discover the history of the unique area by visiting the authentic exhibitions and audiovisual presentations that tell the story of opening the north of South Australia, with the establishment in 1848 of the police and judicial presence at the site.
 Learn about Goyder’s Line, which runs through this area, bringing to life the hardships the pioneers suffered.
 Experience all aspects or rural settlement, mining, workmen’s blocks, as village settlement, and a returned soldier training farm.
 The story of the European pioneers and the Nukunu Aboriginal people are well interpreted.